France

 4. To increase bilateral cooperation on R&D&I in the LSH sector, also in the context of European projects (like IPCEI).

-Preferred actions for 2022
+Preferred actions for 2023

-1. The TOP sector LSH, RVO and Embassy will look back and forward to create joint LSH multi annual strategy for France:
+1. The Topsector LSH, RVO and Embassy will look back and forward to create joint LSH multi annual strategy for France:

-Digitalization in healthcare will remain focus and further investments in follow-up of activities in the area of AI application in healthcare and of the innovation mission on data & health in 2021 will be made, a.o.
+• Digitalisation in healthcare will remain focus and further investments in follow-up of activities in the area of AI application in healthcare and of the innovation mission on data & health in 2021 will be made, a.o.

 • Facilitating study visits between NL and FR on data & health